 You can also delete multiple clients using the system set manager.
 For more information about the system set manager, see Client-configuration > System-set-manager.

-It is not possible to automatically clean up a traditional client after deleting it.
-You have to take care of this yourself.
-Furthermore, cleaning up a Salt client does only disable salt and stop the service if possible.
+Cleaning up a Salt client only disables Salt and stops the service if possible.
 It does not uninstall the package.